RandomDev92/CITS3007_Group47/ExampleSites.md

 ## Group Thoughts
 - Bill:
   - I like the simplicity of EdaBit with the Style of CodeWars so I think a simple dark themed website would be great for this.

+- Fanhua:
+    - I agree with the dark themed website and I think we should leave access to different pages with a navigation menu like leetcode.